tfabris/BlueGigaEmpeg/README.txt

 IMPORTANT: Use extreme care when cutting JP4.
 Make sure not to peel up the pads.
 There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board may no longer be able to power up.

+On the BetzTechnik board, carefully desolder the 470uF capacitor at C16, but only do this AFTER successfully updating the chip's firmware to the latest version.
+Remember the capacitor's direction, and save the capacitor for later, in case you need to do a firmware update later.

+IMPORTANT: Use extreme care when desoldering C16.
+Make sure not to peel up the pads.

 "Smd_2_pole_switch set to the down or right position, to disconnect the BATT "voltage from the linear voltage regulator on the board.
 The BlueGigaEmpeg